What is Jaundice?

 ~ A bad latch can cause jaundice.
 Or a weak suck.

 ~ A lactation aid can be used if the milk supply is deficient.

 ~ Learn more about breast milk jaundice here.

 - Blood group incompatibility (Rh or ABO problems)

-~ This is when a mother’s blood type is different from baby’s and her breast milk can actually start breaking down his/her red blood cells.
-This is very rare, but can be prevented with an immune injection.
+~ This is when a mother’s blood type is different from the baby’s, and her breast milk can start breaking down their red blood cells.
+This is very rare but can be prevented with an immune injection.